AlePV/Disease-Target-Tracker/README.md

 mysql> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 ```
 ### Download ChEMBL database and load data to MySQL ###
+**NOTE:** This workflow was design to work with the 31 release of the mysql, later releases may no be compatible due changes on the tables structure of the lastest releases of the ChEMBL database.

-Download the last release of  ChEMBL database of mysql (chembl_XX_mysql.tar.gz). **From now on, replace any XX for your downloaded ChEMBL database version.**
+Download the 31 release of  ChEMBL database of mysql (chembl_31_mysql.tar.gz).
 <p align="center">
 <img src="./media/ChEMBLdb_download.png?raw=true" width="500">
 </p>

 Extract files:
 ```
-tar -xvf chembl_XX_mysql.tar.gz
+tar -xvf chembl_31_mysql.tar.gz
 ```
 Log into MySQL and enter yout password:
 ```